wilsonmar/wilsonmar.github.io/_posts/2023-01-24-code-of-conduct.md

 The rules define how we treat each other so that everyone feels welcomed, comfortable, and safe.

-Microsoft published Code of Conduct examples, which group members agree to follow as condition for admittance.
+Microsoft published Code of Conduct examples, which group members agree to follow as conditions for admittance.

 From the Code of Conduct for Azure Data Tech Groups at